Lesson 3 of 7 - grow a pro-grief family

 Recap

 This article provides a sample family "good-grief" policy.
-If you change "we" to ",I" it becomes a personal grieving policy.
-It follows two premises:
+If you change "we" to "I" it becomes a personal grieving policy.
+This sample is based on two premises:

-• all families form an unconscious policy (beliefs + values + rules + consequences) on how to handle bonding and broken bonds "right," and...
+• all individuals and families form an unconscious policy (beliefs + values + rules + consequences) on how to handle bonding and broken bonds "right," and...

 • most such policies are ineffective or even harmful because of the inherited [wounds + unawareness] cycle.